Appeals court lets gay marriage go ahead in South Carolina

-CHARLESTON S.C The 4th U.S. Circuit Court of Appeals declined on Tuesday to stay a district court ruling from last week that struck down South Carolina's gay marriage ban, meaning same-sex weddings could happen there as soon as Thursday.
+CHARLESTON S.C Same-sex weddings could happen in South Carolina as soon as Thursday after the 4th U.S. Circuit Court of Appeals declined on Tuesday to block a district court ruling that struck down South Carolina's gay marriage ban.

+The move, which paves the way for South Carolina to become the 34th U.S. state to permit gay marriage unless the U.S. Supreme Court intervenes, was cheered by gay rights advocates.

+"We are ecstatic as we get ready to go pick up our license at noon on Thursday," said Colleen Condon, a plaintiff in the case, in a statement.

-South Carolina Attorney General Alan Wilson, a Republican, said in a statement his office would ask the U.S. Supreme Court to stay the district court's ruling.
+The South Carolina Attorney General's Office, which has defended the ban, asked U.S. Supreme Court Chief Justice John Roberts to stay the district court's ruling.

-"This issue has not yet been resolved nationally," he said in a statement.

-South Carolina would become the 34th state to allow gay marriage if it is allowed to go ahead.
+In separate court action on South Carolina's same-sex marriage ban on Tuesday, U.S. District Court Judge Michelle Childs ruled that the state must recognize same-sex marriages of 0couples wed outside its borders.

-The U.S. Supreme Court rejected a similar stay application last week that was filed by Kansas officials.
+The U.S. Supreme Court last week rejected a stay application filed by Kansas officials similar to the one filed by South Carolina officials.
 Like South Carolina, Kansas was bound by a regional appeals court ruling that struck down bans in other states.

 That same day, U.S. District Judge Richard Gergel ruled that South Carolina was bound by the 4th U.S. Circuit Court of Appeals decision striking down a similar law in Virginia.